How to calm aggression in nursing patients: Tips for successful de-escalation

 In order to defuse conflicts, it is important to know the different escalation phases.
 Each phase requires specific measures to control the situation:

-The patient is behaving as usual.
+The patient behaves as usual.
 There are no signs of aggression.

 Elegant Tip Section